Support Mario's Market, Drexel's first on-campus food pantry.

 Mario's Market is a collaborative effort by the entire Drexel Community.
 To establish a community invested in sustaining and supporting the mission of the pantry, students from any academic discipline are encouraged to get involved.

 Mario's Market is accessible to all students, staff, and faculty with a valid DragonCard.
-Mario's Market is a food pantry located within the Student Center for Diversity and Inclusion on the 2nd floor of the Rush Building.
+Mario's Market is a food pantry located within the Student Center for Diversity and Inclusion on the second floor of the Rush Building.
 Additional resources will be available on Center City and Queen Lane campuses.
-For information on those campuses, please contact firstname.lastname@example.org.
+In University City, the market operates on a rotating schedule.
+Please visit Mario's Market on the second floor of the Rush Building to see current hours of operation and weekly schedule postings.
+For more detailed information about the other campuses, please contact email@example.com.

 Meal Swipe Donation Program

-The meal swipe donation program was established in fall 2019.
-The Meal Swipe Donation Program was created to ensure that registered students experiencing food insecurity have access to meals through partnership with Aramark and the Drexel Campus Dining Program.
+The meal swipe donation program was established in fall 2019 to ensure that registered students experiencing food insecurity have access to meals through partnership with Aramark and the Drexel Campus Dining Program.

 If You Are looking for Assistance via the Meal Swipe Donation Program